-The Mondelēz Global LLC Thrift Plan (the "Plan") is a defined contribution plan sponsored by Mondelēz Global LLC ("Mondelēz Global") for its eligible employees and the eligible employees of its participating affiliated employers.
+The Mondelez Global LLC TIP Plan (the "Plan") is a defined contribution plan sponsored by Mondelez Global LLC ("Mondelez Global") for its eligible employees and the eligible employees of its participating affiliated employers.

 The Plan was established effective as of September 1, 2012 in anticipation of the spin-off of Kraft Foods Group, Inc. ("KFGI") to shareholders of Kraft Foods Inc. The spin-off occurred on October 1, 2012, at which point, Kraft Foods Inc. changed its name to Mondelēz International, Inc. ("Mondelēz International").
 Mondelēz Global is a wholly owned subsidiary of Mondelēz International.
-In connection with the spin-off, there was a spin-off of certain participant account balances from the KFGI Thrift Plan to the Plan effective October 1, 2012 for two classes of participants.
-The first class of participants included employees who had been employed by KFGI and its affiliates immediately prior to the spin-off who were transferred to, and became employees of, Mondelēz Global and its affiliates as of the spin-off.
-The second class of participants included participants in the KFGI Thrift Plan who were not actively employed by KFGI as of the spin-off and who had accounts transferred from the Cadbury Adams Savings Plan to the KFGI Thrift Plan when those plans merged as of December 31, 2011.
-References in these financial statements to periods prior to October 1, 2012 refer to periods where a Plan participant had been eligible for the KFGI Thrift Plan.
-During 2013, certain participant account balances from the KFGI Thrift Plan were transferred to the Plan.
-This is shown as a "Transfer from the Kraft Foods Group, Inc. Thrift Plan" on the statement of changes in net assets available for benefits.
+In connection with the spin-off, certain employees who had been employed by KFGI immediately prior to the spin-off were transferred to, and became employees of, Mondelēz Global.
+The KFGI TIP Plan account balances of those employees were spun-off from the KFGI TIP Plan to the Plan contemporaneously with the corporate spin-off.
+References in these financial statements to periods prior to October 1, 2012 refer to periods where an employee may have been employed by KFGI and had been eligible for the KFGI TIP Plan.
+During 2013, certain participant account balances from the Plan were transferred to the KFGI TIP Plan.
+This is shown as a "Transfer to the Kraft Foods Group, Inc. TIP Plan" on the statement of changes in net assets available for benefits.

 Throughout the year, employees transfer to various positions within Mondelēz International or within a participating employer.
 This may result in a transfer to or from the Plan.
-This is shown as a "Transfer to the Mondelēz Global LLC TIP Plan" on the statement of changes in net assets available for benefits.
+This is shown as a "Transfer from the Mondelēz Global LLC Thrift Plan" on the statement of changes in net assets available for benefits.